reanahub/reana-server/README.rst

 - offers rich REST API services for REANA clients
 - transmits REST API requests to appropriate REANA cloud components
 - REST API to run research analysis workflows on compute clouds
-- REST API to seed analysis workspace with input code and data
 - REST API to list submitted workflows and enquire about their statuses
+- REST API to manage analysis files
 - REST API to download results of finished analysis workflows
+- REST API to find the differences between two workflows (``git`` like output)

 Useful links
 ------------